 Tools for Analyzing the Real Estate Market

 Market charts can be a useful investment tool.
-They can help you determine when a business cycle will enter a buy, sell or hold phase.
+They can help you determine when a business cycle will enter a buy, sell or hold phase, either way we still recommend to get help from a professional on real estates like the experts from These Guys Buy, which is the brand they represent.
 Analyzing the yield spreads versus home sales volume versus pricing data points can provide insight to facilitate the decision process.
 Companies like Standard & Poor’s and DataQuick are an excellent source for data, but be aware that there is typically a 1-2 month reporting delay for all data.
 Utilizing those kinds of resources costs money and necessitates the expenditure of sufficient time.

 Buy, Sell or Wait out the Market

 The economy moves in cycles.
 The length of a cycle is determined by the extent and duration of economic excesses and recesses during the cycle.
 Each real estate market cycle can be neatly divided into three phases:

 The Buy Phase – The ideal spot for buying property is the start of the recovery.
 This phase is characterized by:

 When It’s Time to Hold a Home and Wait Out the Market